Why France’s Startup Scene is About to Surprise the Worldbusiness / Entrepreneurship / France / Investing / startups / Technology

 “France may not have a reputation for being the easiest country to do business in — but that reputation is dramatically changing,” Varza writes.
 “The government is striving to make radical changes and is really listening to the needs of the local ecosystem.
 Today’s event was proof to me that the administration is willing to make a difference.
-Obviously it’s even harder when once is a foreigner in France — which is why the French Tech Ticket’s approach is really spot-on.”
+Obviously, it’s even harder when one is a foreigner in France — which is why the French Tech Ticket’s approach is really spot-on.”

 To bring all this about, the France Digital team lobbies “French public institutions, major economic players, the media, and the European Commission.”

 Xavier Niel, the same French telecoms and tech tycoon who created the free coding university, has also developed Station F, the “world’s largest incubator” which should be ready next year.
 Simon Davies of Tech.Co Paris says the project means so much more than the creation of 4,000 jobs.